 M&S driven materials design based on Integrated Computational Materials Engineering (ICME) is arising as an approach to discover and deploy performance tailored novel material solutions meeting specific functionality profiles.
 Use of ICME in systematically seeking material solutions comprising of available raw materials incorporating constraints of substitution and the circular economy.

-The idea of use case 2 is to provide materials engineers computationally generated databases for further processing, statistical analysis and mining for the ultimate purpose of using available raw materials in novel material solutions with product specific functionality requirements.
+The idea of use case 2 is to provide materials engineers tools for simulation model integration, computational database generation and statistical data analysis to study novel material solutions with product specific functionality requirements.